 When asked by Holly to review my favourite activist book, I jumped at the opportunity to review Ideas for Action: Relevant Theory for Radical Change by Cynthia Kaufman.
-I had to resort to Google Books to find this one since my copy has been permanently borrowed (a sure sign of a good book – ed).
+I had to resort to Google Books to find this one since my copy has been permanently borrowed (a sure sign of a good book and it’s now available in a new edition from PM Press– ed).
 I only had the introduction in hard copy.
 Even then I was exhilarated by Kaufman’s writing: her stories of her initial activist involvement reminded me how mesmerising and full of promise the first few wobbly steps into campaigning and radicalism can be.

 “As people begin their engagement with movements for social justice, they often struggle to understand what they are doing and why they are doing it.
 Without some basic literacy in social theory, it is easy to be confused about what sort of issues one should be working on, how this work will ever end up making a difference, and how the things one doesn’t like in the world are related to each another.”